spatie/laravel-medialibrary/README.md

 Rendering example : `Min. width : 150 px / Min. height : 70 px.
 Accepted MIME Type(s) : image/jpeg, image/png.`

 ### Global conversions queued status
-To manage the global conversions queued status, set the `config('medialibrary-extension.queuedConversions')` value.
+To manage the global conversions queued status, set the `config('medialibrary.queued_conversions')` value.
 This will be the default queued status for all your defined conversions.
 You still will be able to manually define a [specific queued status for a conversion](https://docs.spatie.be/laravel-medialibrary/v7/converting-images/defining-conversions/#queuing-conversions).

-## Useful additional public methods
-The following methods can also be used separately with a model using the `HasMediaTrait` :
-- `dimensionValidationConstraints(string $collectionName): string` : Get a collection dimension validation constraints string from its name.
-- `mimeTypesValidationConstraints(string $collectionName): string` : Get a collection mime types constraints validation string from its name.
-- `dimensionsLegend($collectionName): string` : Get a collection dimensions constraints legend string from its name.
-- `mimeTypesLegend($collectionName): string` : Get a collection mime types constraints legend string from its name.
-- `collectionMaxSizes(string $collectionName): array` : Get registered collection max width and max height from its name.
-- `getCollection(string $collectionName): ?MediaCollection` : Get a media collection object from its name.
-- `getConversions(string $collectionName): array` : Get declared conversions from a media collection name.
-- `shouldHaveDimensionConstraints(MediaCollection $collection): bool` : Check if the given media collection should have dimension constraints, according to its declared accepted mime types.

 ## Testing